pyxtal package

 Parameters:

-• d_coor – magnitude of perturbation on atomic coordinates (in A)
+• d_coor (float) – Magnitude of perturbation on atomic coordinates (in Angstroms)

-• d_lat – magnitude of perturbation on lattice (in percentage)
+• d_lat (float) – Magnitude of perturbation on lattice (in percentage)

-Build a atomic crystal based on the necessary input
+Build an atomic crystal based on input parameters.

 Parameters: